webpack/webpack/CONTRIBUTING.md

 ## Submitting Changes

 From opening a bug report to creating a pull request: every contribution is appreciated and welcome.
-If you're planing to implement a new feature or change the api please create an issue first.
+If you're planning to implement a new feature or change the api please create an issue first.
 This way we can ensure that your precious work is not in vain.